Professor Amartya Sen visited campus at the invitation of the Daniels Fund

-Idealized ethics and justice often fails to take note of people’s actual lives, so we need to devise a comparative method of measuring justice that takes us beyond the metrics of rational choice to the broader arena of social choice.
+Idealized ethics and justice often fail to take note of people’s actual lives, so we need to devise a comparative method of measuring justice that takes us beyond the metrics of rational choice to the broader arena of social choice.

-To be focused on identifying the demands of perfect justice is an exercise in futility due to the possibly divergent priorities over competing demands such as the utilitarian, the egalitarian, and the libertarian.
+To be focused on identifying the demands of perfect justice is an exercise in futility due to the possibly divergent priorities over competing demands such as the utilitarian, the egalitarian and the libertarian.

 Accordingly, Professor Sen presented a comparative and pluralistic method that is primarily about rectifying injustices, not locating perfect justice.